timswims/ESK/README.md

 2. Your Sign In procedure varies depending on the type of account that your tenant is configured.

-    In most cases, if your tenant is on “Cloud Account with Identity Cloud Service”, select “Cloud Account with Identity Cloud Service” as your account type, enter the name of your account, and click My Services.
+    In most cases, if your tenant is on “Cloud Account with Identity Cloud Service”, select “Cloud Account with Identity Cloud Service” as your account type, enter the name of your account, and click My Services or Next.

     <p align="center">
     <img src="./Tutorial_Images/general/Github_SignIn.png" />